website2023/website2023/index.md

 layout: page
 ---

-Double Bagel Games is a small mobile games studio in Toronto, Canada.
+Double Bagel Games is a small mobile games studio in Toronto, Canada launching soon.
 I am currently in development on a number of small mobile games that I look forward to sharing with you in 2023.
 Stay tuned!

 In the meantime, subscribe to my free email updates and get free early access to my next game.
+After subscribing, just make sure to check your spam folder in case the first email arrives there.

 <br>
 <br>